-This option is only available in targeted areas.
-The targeting is restricted to specific Severn Trent Water borehole sites that are at risk to nitrates.
+This option is only available in Severn Trent Water borehole sites that are at risk to nitrates

 This option is only applicable to improved grassland which currently receives at least 200kg N per ha per year.

 Your local Agricultural Advisor will determine if this is a suitable option for your farm.